 As an incentive for collaboration, school districts receive aid from the State for the shared BOCES services purchased the previous year.
 This funding is called BOCES Aid.
 The level of aid received is based on a formula that takes into account each district’s financial resources.
 The aid is distributed directly to the individual districts, not to BOCES.

-Each year, about half of the investment WSWH BOCES school districts make by purchasing BOCES programs and services is returned in the form of BOCES Aid and refunds.
+Each year, about half of the investment WSWHE BOCES school districts make by purchasing BOCES programs and services is returned in the form of BOCES Aid and refunds.
 This represents a tremendous value for receiving high-quality, specialized services.
+The WSWHE BOCES budget consists of:

-Special Aid Fund 2.3 million (including Grant, Adult Ed, Pre-School, Extended School Year)
+- Special Aid Fund (including Grant, Adult Ed, Pre-School, Extended School Year)